Directors' dealings (13.67)

 Nomination of directors (13.70)

-The issuer shall publish an announcement in accordance with rule 2.07C or issue a supplementary circular upon receipt of a notice from a shareholder to propose a person for election as a director at the general meeting where such notice is received by the issuer after publication of the notice of meeting.
+An issuer must give its shareholders the opportunity to lodge a notice with it proposing a person for election as a director at a general meeting.
+The issuer shall publish an announcement in accordance with rule 2.07C or issue a supplementary circular upon receipt of any such notice from a shareholder where such notice is received by the issuer after publication of the notice of meeting.
 The issuer shall include particulars of the proposed director in the announcement or supplementary circular.
+The issuer must give shareholders at least seven days to consider the relevant information disclosed in such an announcement or supplementary circular prior to the date of the meeting of the election.

-Note: The issuer must assess whether or not it is necessary to adjourn the meeting of the election to give shareholders at least 10 business days to consider the relevant information disclosed in the announcement or supplementary circular.
+Note: The issuer must assess whether or not it is necessary to adjourn the meeting of the election to give shareholders a longer period of at least 10 business days to consider the relevant information disclosed in the announcement or supplementary circular.

 An issuer shall send notices to all holders of its listed securities whether or not their registered address is in Hong Kong.